sl5net/docker-0ad-mod-testbed/README.md

+**This project is currently on hold.
+I am not actively working on it due to unresolved issues with X11 forwarding on my system.
+I may revisit this project in the future, but for now, I am unable to provide updates or support.**

 # Docker 0 A.D.
 Mod Testbed

 This project provides a Dockerized environment for running the open-source real-time strategy game 0 A.D., enabling GPU acceleration for improved performance.